-Do not over fill the fuel tank.
+DO NOT over fill the fuel tank.
 Allow adequate space for the expansion of gasoline.
-Leave at least 1" (2.5 cm) space below bottom of filler neck.
+Leave at least 1" (2.5 cm) of space below the bottom of the filler neck.

 Early production fuel tanks can be identified by the location of the fuel cap which is located in the middle of the top of the tank as shown.